 Zahirüddin Muhammed Babür Padisah Gazi (1483-1530), Born to Ferganah, Timurid, Emperor of India

-This is the English translation of Turkish original (in case of conflictive expression, the Turkish original will be considered as binding).
+This is the English translation of the Turkish original (in case of conflictive expression, the Turkish original will be considered as binding).

-Clients may request a surveyor to carry out a valuation for pre-purchase purposes, for insurance or for finance when the client needs to verify the value to satisfy a third party (the insurance company or the bank), for his own curiosity or for legal reasons (dispute, estate administration, taxation etc.).
+Clients may request a surveyor to carry out a valuation survey for pre-purchase purposes, for insurance or for finance when the client needs to verify the value to satisfy a third party (the insurance company or the bank), for his own curiosity or for legal reasons (dispute, estate administration, taxation etc.).

-However external contributories, like market conditions or taxes, influence valuation significantly, as well.
+However, external contributories like market conditions or taxes influence valuation significantly as well.

-Looking at the question of value from our perspective, we endeavour to determine nothing more or less than the price a sound person is prepared to pay for a particular craft under a given set of circumstances.
+Looking at the question of value from our perspective, we endeavour to determine nothing more or less than the price a sound person is prepared to pay for a particular yacht under a given set of circumstances.
 The circumstances are the physical details of the yacht and other factors which influence an individual’s decision as to whether to buy the yacht in contemplation.

-For us, with a range of tools and information at our disposal, we endeavour to support our valuation work with a body of evidence that, if judged by a jury of peers, would withstand scrutiny.
+For us, with a range of tools and information at our disposal, we endeavour to support our valuation survey with a body of evidence that, if judged by a jury of peers, would withstand scrutiny.